By Nancy · Last updated: July 26, 2026

 Cord-Cutting Acceleration Factors

-The trend of cord-cutting is accelerating as consumers become increasingly dissatisfied with traditional cable TV services.
-High costs, limited channel options, and contractual obligations are driving consumers to seek alternative viewing options.
+The trend of cutting the cord is accelerating as consumers grow increasingly frustrated with traditional cable TV services.
+High prices, limited channel selections, and binding contracts are prompting consumers to explore alternative viewing solutions.

 New User Demographic Segments

-New demographic segments are emerging as key drivers of IPTV growth.
-Younger viewers and tech-savvy consumers are particularly drawn to IPTV services due to their flexibility and personalized content offerings.
+New demographic groups are emerging as significant contributors to IPTV growth.
+Younger audiences and tech-savvy consumers are especially attracted to IPTV services for their flexibility and customized content offerings.

 Revenue Forecasts and Economic Impact